larisaok/Repeats_in_sea_urchin_genome/README.md

 3. Reference transcriptome assembling which includes RE and previously annotated genes.
 4. Quantification of transcripts abundances using Kallisto.
 5. Statistical analysis in Sleuth.
+6. Identifing active RE
+7. Primary analysis of scRNAseq (including RE expression)
+8. Secondary analysis of scRNAseq in R (see scrnaseq directory)

-Detailed description of steps 1-4 can be found in [lab notebook](https://github.com/larisaok/Repeats_in_sea_urchin_genome/blob/master/lab_notebook.md)
+Detailed description of steps 1-4, 6-7 can be found in [lab notebook](https://github.com/larisaok/Repeats_in_sea_urchin_genome/blob/master/lab_notebook.md)
 Step 5 description can be found in [sleuth_script](https://github.com/larisaok/Repeats_in_sea_urchin_genome/blob/master/sleuth_script.R)

 ## RNA-seq data